Jonathan Club

 Jonathan Club is a social club with two California locations—one in Downtown Los Angeles and the other abutting the beach in Santa Monica.
 The club is routinely ranked as one of the top clubs in the world by Platinum Clubs of America.
+Membership is by invitation only.
+As of 2024 the initiation fee, which the club does not publicize, is around $50,000 with monthly membership dues in addition to this to remain in good standing.

 History

 The club has two founding dates set in stone at the entrance to its Downtown Los Angeles building — 1894 (when it was a political club) and 1895 (when it segued into a non-political social club and was chartered by State of California).
 The club bases its anniversaries on the June 8, 1895 date.